The Elderly and the World Wide Web (Infographic)

 How Internet Usage Can Be Broken Down by Category

 - Getting health or medical info tops the list (66%).
-This is a no-brainer – seniors also want to make sure that they get the best medical care and devices possible.
+This is a no-brainer—being one of the Internet essentials for seniors, they want to make sure they get the best medical care and devices possible.
 It’s great to be able to access the wealth of information in this respect online.

 - Visiting state, local, or federal websites (58%).
 Your golden oldies also need to make sure that they’re following the law properly.
 Perhaps they need to check bylaws, file their taxes, and so on.
 Future technology for elderly people might look into ways to make these mundane tasks even simpler.